Fact-checked by the CapitalLendingNews editorial team

 Quick Answer

-In July 2025, digital banks are generally faster — approving personal loans in as little as 24 hours.
+Digital banks are generally faster, approving personal loans in as little as 24 hours.
 Peer to peer lending platforms typically fund loans within 3–5 business days.
 However, P2P platforms often offer more flexible credit criteria, making them accessible when digital banks decline you.

 Peer to peer lending connects borrowers directly with individual investors through an online marketplace, bypassing traditional bank infrastructure entirely.
 According to Statista’s global fintech data, the P2P lending market reached over $150 billion in total transaction value in 2024, reflecting massive borrower demand for alternatives to conventional credit.

-Digital banks and P2P platforms are now the two dominant challengers to legacy lending — and if you need cash quickly, choosing the right one can save you days of waiting and hundreds in interest.
+Digital banks and P2P platforms are now the two dominant challengers to legacy lending.
+If you need cash quickly, choosing the right one can save you days of waiting and hundreds in interest.

 How Does Peer to Peer Lending Actually Work?